trussworks/distributed-playbook/README.md

 Truss began in 2012 as a distributed company, by three founders who led virtual, distributed teams since 2004.
 As a company, we've learned how to evolve and scale distributed practices to nearly 100 people in over 20 states and counting.
 Deciding to be a distributed company continues to be one of our best business decisions.

-We’d like to contribute what we’ve learned about distributed work to help you make great decisions in this difficult time.
+We’d like to share what we’ve learned about distributed work to help you make great decisions in this difficult time.
 We are mindful that this is a stressful time for all, and we offer this to help you navigate these tricky waters...and perhaps emerge a stronger, more resilient company.
 <!-- toc -->

 * [Distributed-playbook](#distributed-playbook)